masasaito/TAMUdust2020/README.md

                            database creation
        bin		:: Executable command path
        examples		:: Example files
-       examples/output  :: Directory for the output from the test run examples/params  :: Directory for the parameter files for the test run
+       examples/params  :: Directory for the parameter files for the test run